Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 names immature.male mature.male immature.female mature.female
 ```

-You should consider the order of your categories as important.
-When using short-hand lookups of categories, Casal2 will always preserve the order that you specify in the `@categories` block.
+In this definition we've used the long form way of specifying the `names` of the categories.
+Alternatively we could've used a short form way and had the line `names immature,mature.male,female`.
+Because we've told Casal2 the `format` for category names in terms of hierarchy, it can help us reduce typing now and later.

 ## Initialisation and Time Steps
 Next we want to specify our intialisation and time step phases.
-In our model block we specified one initialisation phase `iphase1`, so we'll handle that first.
+In the model block we specified one initialisation phase `iphase1`, so we'll handle that first.
 Add the following to your configuration file:

 ```none